by DAVID AXE

 Ukrainian assistance reportedly did not end with the sale.
 Varyag arrived in Dalian without engines.
 Powerplants for ships and airplanes have proved some of the most difficult items for Chinese military contractors to design and produce, so observers were doubtful Shi Lang would receive purely Chinese engines.
 By late 2010, heat could be seen rising from Shi Lang‘s stacks, a clear indication that her powerplant was active, but until this month it no one outside of the People’s Liberation Army Navy and its allies knew for sure where the motors had come from.

-Then Russian media reported that the engines, like Shi Lang‘s hull, are Ukrainian — and that Ukraine moreover had sent a delegation to China’s Harbin Boiler Works to advise Chinese engineers on eventually producing its own large gas turbines, the kind suitable for naval vessels.
+Then Russian media reported (not online anymore) that the engines, like Shi Lang‘s hull, are Ukrainian — and that Ukraine moreover had sent a delegation to China’s Harbin Boiler Works to advise Chinese engineers on eventually producing its own large gas turbines, the kind suitable for naval vessels.

 The revelation should not have come as a surprise.
 In the late 1990s, the China and Ukraine enjoyed close commercial and military ties.
 Besides acquiring Varyag, Beijing also purchased an Su-33 naval fighter from Ukraine that Chinese engineers later reverse-engineered and copied as the J-15.
 That aircraft, which appeared in naval colors for the first time this year, will form the backbone of Shi Lang‘s air wing.

 But in subsequent years, the countries’ relationship soured, for the same reason Russia and China grew apart.
 Moscow has complained that Beijing illegally copies and even exports Russian-designed weaponry, robbing Russia of badly-needed revenue.
 A Ukrainian source told Russian media that a continuing close relationship with Beijing “is not in line with our economic interests.”